Education Packages – Film

 2017 | Canada | 44 min

 Interviews with Indigenous historians and archival protest footage provide context to the 2016 protest against the Dakota Access Pipeline.
-The film revisits the 1803 Louisiana Purchase and the Winters Doctrine, a Supreme Court case that clarifies Native American water rights.
-It also discusses the occupations of Alcatraz and Wounded Knee to shed light on structural issues that continue to support colonialism.
+The film sheds light on structural issues that continue to support colonialism, including the 1803 Louisiana Purchase and the Winters Doctrine.

 2016 | Canada | 44 min

-Colonization Road discusses the roads built by the colonial government to bring settlers across the country, connect them with resources to create industry and create a nation.
-The film follows Anishinaabe comedian Ryan McMahon as he travels across Ontario speaking to Indigenous and settler lawyers, historians, researchers, and policy makers about colonization roads and their impact on Indigenous peoples.
+Follow Anishinaabe comedian Ryan McMahon as he travels across Ontario speaking to Indigenous and settler lawyers, historians, researchers, and policy makers about roads built by the colonial government – and their impact on Indigenous peoples.

 The Oka Legacy